 Since this app isn’t available for Android I tested a similar app on my boyfriend’s phone, Spending Tracker.
 This is an app for daily basis, but you can just select and add the categories you want, like transportation, food, etc. if you hold your phone in the landscape orientation the app shows you almost the same pie chart from Trail Wallet.

-I downloaded this app to use on a trip, but we use it now at home as well to share the expenses.
+I downloaded this app to use on a trip, but we also use it now at home to share the expenses.
 You basically create groups of expenses with the friend, boy/ girlfriend you’re traveling with, enter the bills and select the way you want the bill to be split.
-At the end, you have a balance of who must pay who.
+In the end, you have a balance of who must pay who.

 Like the name says, this app is for the road trippers.
 It shows places to eat, to take photos of, abandoned buildings, and a lot more along your trip.
 The fun part about a road trip is getting to know more about the way to your destination and with this app, you know where everything is.

 Do you already use some of the apps here mentioned?
 Which apps would you add to this list?
 Ahh, don’t forget to tell me what you think about these suggestions.
 I want to know if you find them useful.

 Inspired today?
 Pin this post so you can find it easily later.